British Esports publishes findings from Championships pilot & 2018 deck

 The British Esports Championships pilot for schools and colleges was a competitive gaming tournament specifically for students aged 12-19, running from February 22nd to April 18th 2018.

 It acted as a precursor to our full British Esports Championships starting this October.
 But what did teachers and students think of the pilot?
 What did it do well and what could be done better next time?
-Find out and read a snapshot of the feedback and findings in our downloadable PDF here.
+Find out and read a snapshot of the feedback and findings in our downloadable PDF.

 More info on the Championships pilot